 The project aims to investigate how education and skills shape young people's opportunities as they move into the labour market.

 When Covid-19 hit, the research team adapted to a phone survey method to find out how the pandemic was impacting young people in our study sites.
 Between 2020 and 2021, the team conducted a 5 call phone survey publishing headline findings and policy recommendations after each call.
 Methodological and technical resources, as well as the research outputs, news and blogs, are available here.

-With continuing support from the UK's Foreign, Commonwealth & Development Office, we are planning Round 7 of our quantitative survey, which will take our teams back into the field from September 2023.
+With continuing support from the UK's Foreign, Commonwealth & Development Office, and support from Wellcome Trust we began rolling out Round 7 of our quantitative survey in Peru in June, which will take our Ethiopian teams back into the field from September 2023.

-Ethical approval for the data collection needs to be granted; this application has been submitted in March to the College of Health Sciences of Addis Ababa University.
+Ethical approval for the data collection has been granted; the application was submitted in March to the College of Health Sciences of Addis Ababa University.

 Pre-pilot and SAQ

 In advance of the data collection, we pre-pilot, or test, new aspects of the survey, including the main questionnaire, and a new self-administered questionnaire (SAQ), including an audio version, and potential new survey modules, notably on mental health and conflict issues.